 Traditionalists and status quoists, I would say!
 They will be the last ones to rise against their own establishments.
 They would not mind following etiquette and proven legacies.
 Newer ideas will have to wait and push harder for getting their approvals.
 They would always enjoy living under a hierarchy.
 This would again lead into the positives and negatives of their lives in equal measure.

 Can boast to have a vast resource of proven ideas and music to rely on.
 Will have a greater knowledge-base to put forth their views.
 They can claim to occupy the soul of Indian society and its heritage.
 Rafi sang the classical Indian romance and its emotions, anyway.

 Outdated ideas.
 Out of synch from the contemporary world and their own common sense… Couldn’t stop myself from donning a KK-mask here 🙂 With the neutrality over now, let us have the Kishore vs Rafi war started started yet again…and in the due course hope to receive some intelligent comments from the Rafians as well.

 Mohd Rafi Sang His Indian Heart Out… Some very obvious examples…

 Ke Aaja Teri Yaad Aai

 Likhe Jo Khat Tujhe

-PS – Exceptions do take place as well.
-My late dad was a pukka traditionalist, yet he liked admiring Kishore Kumar.
-Read my above suggestions with this aspect in mind.
+PS – Exceptions can and do also take place in the real life.
+My late father was a pukka traditionalist, and a Kishore Kumar admirer as well.
+Read my above observations with this aspect in mind, for the same reason.